Dad is horrified to learn there's a gun in the house

 While his strong feelings are very meaningful to him, his desire to control his family's thinking and behavior around this has a fundamentalist feel to it (i.e., We must get on the same page and not have divergent thinking).
 I hope he can reflect on that.

 -- Seattle Deb

-Dear Deb: I appreciate your sentiment, but disagree, to some extent.
+Dear Deb: I appreciate your sentiment.
 Divergent thinking is a good thing, as long as we lead from a place of respect.